What is our project about?

-AI-Mind enables earlier preventative therapies
+AI-Mind enables preventative therapies

+With the currently available technology, many patients receive their diagnosis only after the onset of dementia.
+As a consequence, there might not be the opportunity to start preventive therapies.
 For people with MCI, the dementia risk is almost 30% higher than unaffected individuals.
 Therefore, we need effective diagnostic tools for early dementia risk assessment and intervention for people with MCI.

 Framework